geostyler/geostyler-cookbook/_pages/geometry_type/Mark.md

 </aside>

-## Stroke-Colour
+## Stroke-Color

 This property defines the color of the border of the `Mark`.
-Selection of Colour works the same way as `Fill-color`
+Selection of color works the same way as `Fill-color` .

 ## Stroke-Opacity

 This property is used to define transparency of the border.
-User can set different opacity for `fill` and `stroke` .
+Users can set different opacity for `fill` and `stroke` .

 Values can be set between **0 - 1**, where 0 means transparent and 1 means opaque

 ## Stroke-Width

-`Stroke-Width` is used to set thickness of the border
+`Stroke-Width` is used to set thickness of the border.

 ## Rotation

-Using `Rotation`, user can rotate the symbol at given value in degree
+Using `Rotation`, users can rotate the symbol at given value in degrees.